ka-chang/StateLegiscraper/README.md

 ├── README.md
 └── environment.yml
  ```
 The `statelegiscraper` directory includes a `states` module, unit tests in `test`, and a `helpers` module that adds closed-source speech-to-text functionality with [Google Cloud](https://cloud.google.com/speech-to-text).
-Data relevant to dashboard are included in `data` directory.
+Data relevant to dashboards are included in `data` directory.
 The `examples` directory provides example Jupyter notebooks that can help new users learn the ways StateLegiscraper organize scraping and processing.

 ## Installation